Rose1019/SteelData_Financial_Analysis_SQL_Challenge_4/README.md

 ## Code

-/*1.
-What are the names of all the customers who live in New York?*/
+*1. What are the names of all the customers who live in New York?*

 ``` js
 select concat(f_name,l_name) as Customer_Name,city as City